20akshay00/20akshay00.github.io/_pages/projects.md

 **Complex system models (IDC621 - Modelling Complex Systems)** - [[link]](github.com/20akshay00/modellingComplexSystems)
 -----
-* **About:** We studied and built basic models to describe complex systems and explored them using numerical simulations to understand the emergence of complex behaviours from simple rules.
+* **About:** We studied and built basic models to describe complex systems and explored them using numerical simulations.
+This was done to understand the emergence of complex behaviours from simple rules.
 Some of the topics we covered included SIRS disease spread models, Sandpile model and Kuramoto oscillators.

 **Signature fraud busting using K-means (IDC409 - Intro to Data Science)** - [[link]](https://github.com/20akshay00/IDC409/blob/master/project_2_report.pdf)
 -----
-* **About:** In this project, we implemented a simple script to detect fraudulent signatures by using K-means clustering to classify a sample of signatures provided as training data.
-While this was not robust at all, it served as a good project to understand the utility of k-means clustering.
+* **About:** In this project, we wrote a script to detect fraudulent signatures by using K-means clustering to classify a sample of signatures provided as training data.
+While this was not robust at all, it served as a good project to understand the utility of K-means clustering.

 **News Recommender System (IDC410 - Machine Learning)** - [[link]](https://github.com/20akshay00/News-Recommender-System)
 -----
-* **About:** In this project, we (my friends [Bhavik](https://github.com/bhavikorange), [Kunal](https://github.com/kunal1729verma), [Aniket](https://github.com/aniket-sharma-768) and I) attempted to design a news recommender system by scraping news articles from some popular news websites, and used methods of Natural Language Processing to build a simple website that recommends articles based on user history and preferences.
+* **About:** In this project, we (my friends [Bhavik](https://github.com/bhavikorange), [Kunal](https://github.com/kunal1729verma), [Aniket](https://github.com/aniket-sharma-768) and I) attempted to design a news recommender system by scraping news articles from popular news websites.
+It involved utilizing the methods of Natural Language Processing to build a simple website that recommends articles based on user history and preferences.
 We used a combination of content-based recommendation and collaborative filtering to generate the news feed for each user.

 **Charge Density Estimation using Pressure (PHY312 - Advanced Electronics Lab)** - [[link]](https://github.com/20akshay00/PHY312-Project)
 -----